torproject/onionbalance/docs/man/onionbalance.md

    running on the management server (v2-only).

 srv/torrc-instance
-:  A sample Tor config file which contains the Tor Onion Service options needed for your backend Tor instance (v2-only).
+:  A sample Tor config file which contains the Tor HiddenService* options needed for your backend Tor instance (v2-only).

 srv/<ONION_ADDRESS>/private_key